anon-blue/anon.blue/README.txt

- hukThosThis page only can type,can not clear
+ hukThosThis page only can type,can not clear,and every infomation well on this webseat for every       (some type worng word)